MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/Set-AzureRmEventHubConsumerGroup.md

 ```

 ### -ConsumerGroupName
-The Specifies the name of the consumer group.
+Specifies the name of the consumer group.

 ```yaml
 Type: String